jackharrison111/tennis-analytica/README.md

 I can forsee issues when the YOLO_tiny model returns nothing for the background player, so will need to implement a minimum separation.

+As an initial start it seems reasonable - the runtime is low which is the main goal of the project, which is why YOLO_tiny will be used over FasterRCNN.
+Ball detection next.